SumanaM10/openWealthMap/README.md

 # **Assignment**
 This covers below two tests
-1. create booking and verify the confirmation ID.This is based on UIAutomation
+1. Blazedemo.com > Create a booking and verify the confirmation ID.
-2. Get API using query parameter as City on base url https://openweathermap.org/current
+2. Api Test > Get API using query parameter as City on base url https://openweathermap.org/current